pilov-pa/js-di/README.md

 # js-di
-This is a pretty simple DI-container for JavaScript.
+This is a pretty simple DI-container for ES6.
 ## Install

 ```